—- Eyewitness account —-

 - was with means yet ended up a Boat People – Phong

-At Pier 5, our only hope was the known past would serve as guide for the unknown future; somehow, somewhere, we would find kind hearts and firm ground to start over.
+At Pier 5 dock our only hope was the known past would serve as guide for the unknown future; somehow, somewhere, we would find kind hearts and firm ground to start over.

-Start-over I did, amidst 9% unemployment and a slim 36% of public opinion for us (vs 54% against per Gallup).
-Like a knife cutting through hot butter, I was on my own (my mom and her Ao Dai left behind in that cold camp without a sponsor; hers, oldest, took the longest from April 29 through Sept 13, 1975).
+Start-over I did, amidst 9% unemployment and a slim 36% of public opinion for us (vs 54% against per Gallup poll).
+Like a knife cutting through hot butter, I was on my own (my mom and her Ao Dai got left behind in that Northeast cold camp without a sponsor; her journey lasted the longest, from April 29 through Sept 13, 1975).

-Living out of a rented basement, I juggled a janitorial shift by night and a Speech class by day! (my Speech class field trip was at an Udall’s presidential campaign on campus).
+Living out of a rented basement of my divorce sponsor, I juggled a janitorial shift by night and a Speech class by day!
+(Speech field trip was just a short stroll to the Udall’s presidential campaign on campus).

 One has to put the least strain on the system.
 Culture shock abated, I invited fellow exiled students to cake and music.
 White Christmas was on for the second time that year, this time, with real snow and boots outside, not 105 degrees back in late April outside of the US embassy.

-We all needed a haircut (obvious from first impressions), with invisible tattoo as fellow sufferers of fate, like our Remarque’s Ravic, in Shadows of Paradise (under the table emigrant surgeon, operated for cash, only after patients got anaesthetized by licensed and legit surgeon).
+We needed a haircut.
+It’s obvious from the outside, invisible tattoo, not so obvious.
+Fellow sufferers of fate, like our Remarque’s Ravic, in Shadows of Paradise (under the table emigrant surgeon operated for cash, after patients got anaesthetized by licensed and legit surgeon).

 This story could otherwise be told from the P.O.V. of my sister’s protective instincts or my brother’s fear of reprisal.